Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 }
 ```

 The policy shown above denies any private endpoints being created outside of the subscription of the linked service (represented as connections A and D in Figure 1).
-The policy also provides the flexibility to use manualprivateLinkServiceConnections as well as privateLinkServiceConnections.
+The policy also provides the flexibility to use *manualprivateLinkServiceConnections* as well as *privateLinkServiceConnections*.

 This policy can be updated so that private endpoints are only allowed to be created inside a certain set of subscriptions.
-This can be done by adding a parameter of type List and by using the "notIn": "[parameters('allowedSubscriptions')]" construct.
+This can be done by adding a parameter of type List and by using the `"notIn": "[parameters('allowedSubscriptions')]"` construct.
 However, this is not the recommended approach as this would mean that customers would have to constantly maintain the list of subscriptions for this policy.
 Whenever a new subscription gets created inside the customer tenant, the subscription ID would have to be added to the parameter.

 It is recommended to assign the policy to the top-level management group and use exemptions where required.